ZachLTech/WebBasedTimesTablesGame/README.md

 - use CSS to make it look good and have a box to run the python
     - possibly use tkinter to give it GUI
         - or just html css bro

+- remake all of it in Javascript or rust...
+    - but first i gotta learn those 😐